tom-haines/branch-window-title/README.md

 # Branch in Window Title

-Plugin to append current git, svn branch, if available, into the window title of IDEA.
+Plugin to append current Git or Subversion branch, if available, into the window title of IntelliJ IDEA -based IDEs.

-The plugin is available via the JetBrains plugin repository [https://plugins.jetbrains.com/plugin/9675-branch-in-window-title](https://plugins.jetbrains.com/plugin/9675-branch-in-window-title).
+The plugin is available via the JetBrains plugin repository: [https://plugins.jetbrains.com/plugin/9675-branch-in-window-title](https://plugins.jetbrains.com/plugin/9675-branch-in-window-title).

 ![Git Branch](doc/resources/git-screenshot.png)